Let’s face it: running a call centre isn’t cheap.

 It’s simple: you need to create a stellar call centre script — and we’re going to show you how.

-Having operators use scripts when handling customer calls can significantly improve call efficiency.
-Using scripts can:
+Having operators use scripts when handling inbound customer calls can significantly improve call efficiency by:

-- Reduce the number of mistakes made on a call
+- Reducing the number of human errors made on a call

-- Promote consistency so that every customer has a similarly excellent experience
+- Promoting consistency so that every customer has a similarly excellent experience

-- Improve the retention rate of key information
+- Improving the retention rate of key information

 This increase in efficiency can have huge financial benefits.
 Research from SQM shows that a 1% improvement in response rate efficiency can lead to an annual operations saving of £208,500 ($276,000) for the average call centre.

-You don’t get a second chance at a good impression, so it’s vital that you open your calls as well as possible.
-Here’s how.
+Your agents don’t get a second chance at a good impression, so it’s vital that you open your calls as well as possible: